Looking for the most famous streets in London?

 Piccadilly is one of the most famous streets in London to visit.
 It has Fortnum & Mason, a grand department store dating back to 1707, which is undoubtedly one of the best shops in London, and the Grocer to the Queen, no less.

 Piccadilly is also home to Hatchards, the oldest bookshop in the UK, and the flagship Waterstones store.
 The latter is the UK’s biggest book retailer.

 Burlington House, next to Burlington Arcade, is home to several august national institutions, including the Royal Academy, the Royal Astronomical Society and Royal Geographical Society.

-Several of the best luxury hotels in London are on Piccadilly, including the Ritz, the Intercontinental, the Athenaeum and Park Lane Hotel.
+Several of the best luxury hotels in London are on Piccadilly, including the Ritz (a famous UK landmark), the Intercontinental, the Athenaeum and Park Lane Hotel.
 Some rooms in the Ritz overlook Green Park, which occupies the south side of Piccadilly on its journey to its end at Wellington Arch and Hyde Park Corner.

 Nearest Tube: Piccadilly Circus or Green Park